Chaos Walking (film): Cast

 Additionally, dog actors Wiston and Lamborghini both portray Manchee the Dog. Óscar Jaenada was cast as Wilf, but all of his scenes were eventually cut from the film.
-Harrison Osterfield also makes a uncredited appearance as a man from Farnbranch.
+Harrison Osterfield also makes an uncredited appearance as a man from Farbranch.

 Production

+Development and casting

 In October 2011, Lionsgate acquired worldwide distribution rights for a film adaptation of Patrick Ness's Chaos Walking trilogy, to be produced by Doug Davison's production company Quadrant Pictures.
 In 2012, Lionsgate hired Charlie Kaufman to write the first draft of the screenplay.
 Kaufman subsequently left, a fact he himself confirmed during a Q&A panel at the 2016 Karlovy Vary International Film Festival.
 His draft was later revised by Jamie Linden, Lindsey Beer, Gary Spinelli, John Lee Hancock, Christopher Ford and Ness himself.
 Deadline reported in 2013 that Robert Zemeckis was being considered as director, but this did not eventuate.
 By June 10, 2016, Doug Liman was in talks to direct the film.
 On August 4, 2016, it was reported that Daisy Ridley had joined the cast.
 She was a fan of the books, and it was announced she would play Viola.
 On November 28, 2016, Tom Holland joined the cast to play Todd.

 On July 20, 2017, it was announced that Mads Mikkelsen had joined the cast for the film, as the villainous mayor.
 Demián Bichir, Kurt Sutter, Nick Jonas and David Oyelowo joined the cast in August 2017.
 Cynthia Erivo joined in September 2017.
 In October 2017, Óscar Jaenada joined the cast.

+Filming

-Principal photography began in Montreal, Quebec on August 7, 2017, with additional financing from Bron Creative.
+Principal photography began in Saint-Paulin, Quebec (Le Baluchon Eco-resort) and Montreal, Quebec on August 7, 2017, with additional financing from Bron Creative.
 Filming also took place in Scotland and Iceland.
 Principal photography wrapped up in November 2017.

 In April 2018, it was reported that several weeks of reshoots were scheduled for late 2018 or early 2019, following poor test screenings.
 Owing to Ridley's filming commitments to Star Wars: The Rise of Skywalker and Holland's to Spider-Man: Far From Home, the reshoots could not begin until April 2019, with Fede Álvarez directing.
 The reshoots took place in Atlanta and lasted through May, adding an additional $15 million to the film's budget and bringing the total cost to $100 million.
 In September 2020, Ness and Ford were given final credit for the screenplay.